 All TABE Administration guidelines must be followed to obtain valid and reliable results.
 Programs can administer assessments in computer or paper/pencil format.
-TABE assessments may be administered virtually with a proctor following TABE Assessment guidelines.
+TABE assessments may be administered virtually with a proctor following TABE Remote Proctoring Guidelines.
+To correctly use TABE Assessments, they must be timed.
+The timing for each part of the assessment is programmed into TABE online and can also be found in the TABE test directions for Forms 13/14.